 Instead of fermented bean curd you can use red food colouring, a further option is to use red yeast powder.

-How To Store Chinese BBQ Sauce
+How To Store & Freeze Chinese BBQ Sauce

-Store the sauce in an airtight container and keep it in the fridge for up to one week.
+I store the sauce in an airtight container and keep it in the fridge for up to one week.
 If you want to keep the sauce for later, then you can freeze it.

-To freeze, keep the sauce in a freezer-safe and airtight container and store in the freezer for up to 3 months.
+To freeze, keep the sauce in a freezer-safe and airtight container and store it in the freezer for up to 3 months.
 Simply defrost in the fridge when you’re ready to use it.

 More Sauce Recipes

-Chinese BBQ Sauce Recipe (Char Siu Sauce)
+Chinese BBQ Sauce (Char Siu Sauce)

 Ingredients